 When the employee returns from leave, the district will restore the employee to the same or an equivalent position with equivalent benefits, pay, terms and conditions of employment in accordance with board policy.
-The employee's right to return to the same or an equivalent position is contingent upon the employee's continued ability to perform all the essential functions of the job.
+The employee's right to return to the same or an equivalent position is contingent upon the employee's continued ability to perform all the essential functions of the job within the confines of any medical work restrictions.
 An equivalent position is one that is the same or substantially similar in duties, responsibilities, conditions, privileges and status as the original position.